Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 ```

 The corresponding model parameters and latent variables are in line with those introduced in the ZIP-LPCM-MFM paper.
-This simulation function brings the following contents for a ZIP-LPCM network.
+The above simulation function brings the following contents for a ZIP-LPCM network.

 ``` r
 SS1_Scenario1_Directed_ZIPLPCM$Y